 If you have found a salvage car that you want to buy, don’t pay more than 70% of its market value.
 If you decide to buy it get a vehicle inspection to verify the vehicle has been repaired properly and is in good working condition.

 Check out similar listings of the same car in your area.
-Determine the value of the vehicle with a salvage title and multiply that by 0.70.
-Let's say you conclude that the vehicle would usually be listed for $8,000, assuming it has a clean title.
+Determine the vehicle’s value with a salvage title and multiply that by 0.70.
+Let’s say you conclude that the vehicle would usually be listed for $8,000, assuming it has a clean title.

-Multiply $8,000 x 0.7 = $5600 is the most we recommend that you pay for that car.
+Multiply $8,000 x 0.7 = $5600 is the most we recommend you pay for that car.
 The car should be in good condition, running, and adequately repaired.
 Why should you spend any more?
-Depending on the amount of damage that the vehicle most likely sold for around 25% to 30% of the market value at the auction.
+Depending on the damage, the vehicle will likely sell for around 25% to 30% of the market value at the auction.

-The seller could have picked up the car for $8000x0.3= $2400.
-If they are smart, they shouldn't have spent more than $2000 to rebuild the car.
-Which means they have around $4400 invested in the vehicle.
+The seller could have picked up the car for $8000×0.3= $2400.
+If they are smart, they shouldn’t have spent more than $2000 to rebuild the car.
+This means they have around $4400 invested in the vehicle.

-It is not advisable to pay a full market price for a car with a restored / salvage title.
+It is not advisable to pay the full market price for a car with a restored / salvage title.

-Now let's look at how many cars with salvage title sell for at auto auction.
+Now let’s look at how many cars with salvage titles sell for at auto auctions.